lambda-feedback/user-documentation/docs/advanced/administrators/user_access.md

 ### PERSONAL TUTOR

-This is a system-defined role.
+This is a system-defined **role type**.
+The system provides a single role of this type.

 The administrator cannot delete this role but can modify its description and permissions, except for the **View student data** permission.

 This role is assigned indirectly using Global Tags, which group students into student groups and assign teachers or administrators as tutors to those groups.

 A teacher or administrator gains access to a module if there is at least one student in that module who shares a Global Tag with the teacher or administrator.
 Access to the module is then restricted by the permissions assigned to the PERSONAL TUTOR role.

-Although the tutor role includes the **View student data** permission, this permission is limited to only those students within the same tutor group (i.e., those sharing the same Global Tag), unless the same user would have a TEACHER ROLE to the same module with **View student data** permission.
+Although the tutor role includes the **View student data** permission, that permission applies **only** to students within the same tutor group (i.e. those sharing the same Global Tag), unless the same user would have a TEACHER ROLE to the same module with **View student data** permission.
 This differs from teacher access, where permissions apply to all students within the module.

+**Tutor access** therefore represents indirect, student-scoped access to a module, rather than full module-level teacher access.

-Role of this type provides **Tutor** access to the module.
+Role of this type provides **Tutor access** to the module.

 ## Moderator access

 Moderator access is currently defined by the presence of the **Moderate student submissions** permission.
 In the current implementation, moderator access is modelled as a variant of teacher role assignment rather than as a separate access mechanism.

-As a result, a user may be assigned either teacher access or moderator access to a module, but not both simultaneously.
+As a result, a user may be assigned **either a “true” teacher role or a moderation-enabled teacher role** for a module, but cannot hold **both role assignments simultaneously**.
+A moderation-enabled role still grants teacher-level access to the module; however, it replaces any other teacher role assignment rather than layering on top of it.

+This choice affects how roles are currently assigned in the UI.
+It does not imply that moderation represents an additional teaching responsibility, nor that multiple teacher-role assignments are conceptually required.

 Any role (typically a CUSTOM role) with this permission enabled grants moderator access to a module.